TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 All introduced machines are based on the Tech Reborn [API](https://github.com/TechReborn/RebornCore) and thus fully compatible with the power and item mechanics.

+Check the [Wiki](../../wiki/) for details about all content this mod adds to the game.

 # Part of the RedDragon mod pack
 Feel free to check our companion mods that are designed to work closely together: